Skip to content

 • Maintenance: software upgrades can be rolled out one switch at a time without impacting other devices

-• Scalability: can scale to many switches if necessary
+• Scalability: can scale to many switches in almost any topology

 • Scalability: interconnect bandwidth can be increased when necessary